the-elsebeneath/the-elsebeneath.github.io/src/content/books/village.md

 image: "@assets/books/village-cover.webp"
 imageAlt: An ancient library built into the side of a cliff, glowing with soft lantern light.
 readLink: https://junothreadborne.me/story/village
+readingLevel:
+  description: A shift upward.
+More layered phrasing and emotional stakes.
+Identity and voice as core themes.
+  guide: 🐦🧶🎭
 ---

 _Book 4 of The Elsebeneath series_